About me

 My therapy approach

-The core of my approach is humanistic — the currently fashionable term is “trans-diagnostic.”
-I am concerned with understanding you as a person — both what you have in common with others with similar struggles, but also what makes you unique.
+I am concerned with understanding you as a person: both what you have in common with others with similar struggles, but also what makes you unique.
+(The currently fasionable term is “trans-diagnostic.”)

 Qualifications